tannuchoudhary/SpringBoot/AmigosCodeSpringBoot.md

 # 4. Import this project in your IDE

 ![Screenshot from 2022-02-10 15-15-18](https://user-images.githubusercontent.com/42698268/153380866-1a42193f-6e87-4ba3-8231-3482d5fb3c07.png)
+* application.properties: This is where we configure all the properties for our application as well as environment specific properties
+* Static and templates: Here we do all our web development
+*
 # 5. Starting the server
 Run the DemoApplication.java, you will get an error because application will try to connect to the database
 * Open pom.xml
 * and comment the dependecy of spring-boot-starter-data-jpa
+* and reload the project, so that this dependency will be removed
 * This dependency will be added back once we are ready to connect it with database

 ![Screenshot from 2022-02-10 15-25-24](https://user-images.githubusercontent.com/42698268/153382722-6fb7ae9f-25e7-423e-887d-e861ac65311b.png)